wellrestedphp/wellrested/docs/source/router.rst

 Registering by Method List
 --------------------------

-Specify the same middleware for multiple methods for a given path by proving a comma-separated list of methods as the first parameter.
+Specify the same handler for multiple methods for a given path by proving a comma-separated list of methods as the first parameter.

 .. code-block:: php